 While you are being treated with teriflunomide, for at least 6 months you stop using it, do not have any immunizations (vaccinations) without your doctor's approval.
 Live virus vaccines should not be given while receiving this medicine.

-Using teriflunomide may increase your risk of getting cancers, including blood cancer.
+Using this medicine may increase your risk of getting cancers, including blood cancer.
 Talk to your doctor if you have concerns about this risk.

 Check with your doctor right away if you are having burning, numbness, tingling, or painful sensations in the arms, hands, legs, or feet.
 These could be symptoms of a condition called peripheral neuropathy.

 This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
-Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, fever or chills.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, trouble breathing, trouble swallowing, fever or chills.

-Check with your doctor right away if you have a cough with or without a fever or trouble breathing while taking teriflunomide.
+Check with your doctor right away if you have a cough with or without a fever or trouble breathing while taking this medicine.

-You will need to have your blood pressure measured before starting teriflunomide and while you are using it.
+You will need to have your blood pressure measured before starting this medicine and while you are using it.
 If you notice any change to your recommended blood pressure, call your doctor right away.
 If you have questions about this, talk to your doctor.